sytronee/detecetFace-savetodb/README.md

 📊 Data Structure
 The system stores data in the scanneddata table, capturing camera IDs, timestamps, confidence scores, and bounding box coordinates.

+Click [here](https://github.com/sytronee/detectFace-savetodb/blob/main/README_tr.md) to access the Turkish documentation for the project.